Collyra-Modding-Guild/CollyraEngine/README.md

 ## Controls
 ### General
 - Left click to interactuate will all the buttons, input boxes, drag inputs, etc.
-- Drag & Drop of Meshes (supported fbx) will load the fbx hierarchy into the scene with its respective GameObjects & components
+- Drag & Drop of Assets (supported fbx for models; dds, jpg and png for textures) from anywhere on the disk and shows them into the Assets window.
-- Drag & Drop of Textures (supported Png & Dds) will load a texture into the selected fbx, creating a Material Component if necessary.
+- Drag & Drop of Imported Files (our double click) to load them into the scene window and middle click to delete an imported file.
+- Gizmos Modes (once a Game Object focused): keyboard key W (Translate), E (Rotate) & R (Scale).

 ### Camera
 - Right Click + WASD to move for a fps-like movement